|

 Cross-Cultural

 When I was asked to review the book for the publisher in 1982, I was writing in the Kenyan context, and considering the book in that setting.
-I evaluated the cross-cultural value of this resource, which was obviously designed by and for an analytical western highly literate clientele.
+I evaluated the cross-cultural value of this resource, which was obviously designed by and for an analytical western, highly literate clientele.

 I was concerned with the abstract and analytical character of the book.
 Since it was oriented to abstract grammatical headings, this was quite distant for the practical, relational worldview of East African peoples.
 I wondered how really practical it was for actual use of Greek in use in the passages of the New Testament.
+However, a broader concern is that the book seems to ignore the cultural worldview of the ancient Greeks themselves, relating meaning to English.

 Limited Value

 This book is proposed as practical (as proposed to theoretical?).
 For the African setting, it would appear, however, that this book would have limited use for the average pastor-preacher.
 It will be of use to those actually engaged in technical work such as actual translation, or critical commentary or development of (advanced) Bible study materials.
+But even in the English-language context of contemporary American and UK, this book focuses on the abstract and not on the dynamic social cointext of Greek itself, where the language finds its meaning.

-The average level of literacy in the native languages of Africa is low, and the nature of this book more analytical and technical.
-All of the translation problems dealt with are oriented to English-language equivalents with little application to either the African language forms or language-culture situation, It is important to note that there is no similarity of any of the African languages to the European group, which includes English and Greek.
+All of the translation problems dealt with are oriented to English-language equivalents, not hte original usages and meaning in Greek langauge and society.
+It has little application to either the African language forms or the language-culture situation.
+It is important to note that there is no similarity of any of the African languages to the European group, which includes English and Greek.

 For the few hundred pastors, teachers and theologians in East African countries who have interest or proficiency in technical exegesis and translation, the practical approach of this book will be very helpful.
 The application of its insights will, however, depend almost entirely on the ability of the particular reader-scholar to make his own evaluation and apply the insights gained to the African situation in either the African tongues or English as used in various sections of Africa.